 Current travel advice

 The British Indian Ocean Territory is not a tourist destination.
 Access is restricted and a permit is required in advance of travel.
-There are no commercial flights and permits are only issued to yachts in safe passage.
-Access to Diego Garcia is only permitted to those with connections to the military facility.
+There are no commercial flights and permits are only issued to yachts for safe passage.
+Access to Diego Garcia is only for those on pre-authorised official duty.

 Foreign and Commonwealth Office Travel Advice page: